 At that moment I realized my 7-year-old daughter knew one of the secrets of success—focus—which she achieved by repeating a mantra.

 A few days later I told my sister, who was having some personal difficulties, about the experience.
-The next morning I read on her Facebook status: “Paddle to Mami, paddle to Mami,” and I knew what it meant: she was focusing on solving her problem.
+The next morning, she posted my child’s mantra as her Facebook status: “Paddle to Mami, paddle to Mami,” and I knew what it meant: she was focusing on solving her problem.

 Now, if ever I feel scattered or scared, I recall my daughter’s determination as she weathered the unexpected waves and I tell myself: “Paddle to Mami, paddle to Mami.”
 It’s now my current mantra.
 And in this case I am my own ‘Mami’, because I know that the solution to my challenges is always in me.